andreasarreqi/blog/README.md

 EPIC 4 - Deployment Epic

-This epic is for all stories related to deploying the app to heroku so that the site is live for staff and customer use.
+This epic is for all stories related to deploying the app to heroku so that the site is live for users.

 DEPLOYEMENT - USER STORIES